short, yes. Statistically speaking, you are several times

 have been 18 islamist-related terror attacks in France since the year 2000

 of these, only four, including the 2016 Nice attack, resulted in more

 than two deaths.
 The total number of deaths from terrorism in France

 put things firmly in perspective:

 , in the six and a half months

-firearms, and 2693 pedestrians have been killed on the road.
+firearms, and 2693 pedestrians were killed on the roads.
 (Source